TadPal/gql_documents/README.md

 This project contains only SQLAlchemy models and GraphQL endpoint to provide data from the postgres database running in separate container.
 To successfully start this application you need to have a running postgres database (for instance in docker container).
 <br/><br/>

-There are two supported ways to start the application:
-<br/><br/>

-Start the app without the docker

-- is quite complicated as it is part of federation API, prefer use in docker
-- you need to have running postgres database which is ready to use
-- change the ComposeConnectionString inner constants in DBDefinition.py to your postgres address (see used pattern)
-- to start the app outside of docker use the following command: uvicorn main:app --reload
-- after application startup you can access the graphQL UI on ip given by uvicorn - remember to add /gql (example: http://127.0.0.1:8000/gql)
-- by default the app creates some random database after every startup (not all tables are populated with data)
-  <br/><br/>

 Start the app inside the docker using docker-compose.yml (recommended)

 - to start the app as a docker container you first need to create the gql_core image - to do this use following command: